-The Elvina engravings include a “large spiritual ancestor of the Daramulan type in the composite guise of hero and emu” which indicates that this is a ritual site of great importance.
+The Elvina Aboriginal Site engravings include a “large spiritual ancestor of the Daramulan type in the composite guise of hero and emu” which indicates that this is a ritual site of great importance.
 The emu is the totem of Daramulan, and he is associated with the two emus here.
-This group was regarded not as an isolated entity, but a part of many interconnected sites across the Lambert peninsula, including the Topham Hill Daramulan and the nearby Coal and Candle Creek engraving site.
+This site was regarded not as an isolated entity, but a part of many interconnected sites across the Lambert peninsula, including the Topham Hill Daramulan and the nearby Coal and Candle Creek engraving site.

-Emu in the Sky
+Emu in the Sky (Dark Emu)

-The Elvina Aboriginal site is thought to have an astronomical connection – and forms part of a body of evidence that the Aboriginal people had a deep understanding of the motion of objects in the sky.
-One of the best-known Aboriginal constellations is the “Emu in the Sky”, which is formed by the dark patches between stars in the Milky Way.
+The Elvina Aboriginal Site is thought to have an astronomical connection – and forms part of a body of evidence that the Aboriginal people had a deep understanding of the motion of objects in the sky.
+One of the best-known Aboriginal constellations is the “Emu in the Sky” (or Dark Emu), which is formed by the Coalsack Nebula between the stars in the Milky Way.
 It was suggested by Hugh Cairns in 1996 that the engraving of the large emu at Elvina represents the Emu in the Sky – and not a real emu.
-This is based on how the legs trail behind the emu, a position that is unnatural for a real emu but is similar to The Emu in the Sky.
-Even more intriguing is that the time of year when the Emu in the Sky is correctly oriented to the engraving of the emu, is the same time that real-life emus are laying their eggs.
+This is based on how the legs trail behind the emu, a position unnatural for a real emu but similar to The Emu in the Sky.

-Emu in the Sky Elvina Aboriginal Site
+Emu in the Sky Elvina Aboriginal Site - a complex West head rock art site

 Source: Barnaby Norris in Astronomical Symbolism in Australian Aboriginal Rock Art